hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - provide the capability to publish the network data, events and notifications to the external systems and consume information in Cisco DNA Center from the connected systems
   - main function of northbound APIs in the SDN architecture is to enable communication between which two areas of a network: <span style="color: #bb6600;">SDN controller and the management solution</span>
   - function of an SDN architecture requiring southbound API protocols to enable communication: <span style="color: #bb6600;">enable the controller to make changes</span>
+  - the function of SDN southbound API protocols: <span style="color: #bb6600;">enable the controller to make changes</span>
   - security application notify the controller about a specific security threats: <span style="color: #bb6600;">northbound and southbound</span>
   - <span style="color: #bb6600;">Full Context Awareness</span>: policy enforcement based on complete visibility of users and communication between virtual machines
   - system facilitates deploying microsegmentation and multi-tenancy services with a policy-based container: <span style="color: #bb6600;">Docker</span>